k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/07_vector_db_intro.md

 There is no single “best” option for all scenarios.

-- For large collections, high query volumes, or strict performance requirements, managed vector databases or fully managed vector services are often a better fit.
+- For large collections, high query volumes, or strict performance requirements, managed vector databases or fully managed vector services are often the better fit.
 - For smaller to medium datasets, and environments where DBs with vector extension or with native support are already central, using them with vector enabling extension, can be a natural and efficient choice.